 Acupressure and acupuncture work under the same principles.
 These medical procedures trace back to the stone age in China, and are still administered by Chinese traditional medicine practitioners on billions of patients worldwide.
 In China, this is the dominant form of medicine, with medical schools graduating thousands of Chinese traditional medicine practitioners every year.
 Modern Western medicine is now starting to accept acupunture and acupressure as effective treatments for a number of ailments.
 This includes motion sickness.

 In Chinese traditional medicine, life energy, called qi, flows along meridian lines in the body.
 Illness is caused by blockages of these meridian lines.
 One way to unblock the lines is through pressure or needles at certain points in these meridian lines.
 The acupressure point known as Pericardium 6, on the inside of the wrist, relieves symptoms associated with motion sickness, particularly nausea.
 Clinical trials have shown evidence that pressure on this point is more effective than placebo (acupressure on inaccurate points).
-Personally, my wife wears elastic wrist bands designed to put pressure on this point, and claims it is effective.

 Again, like ginger, there are very few drawbacks to trying this.
 There are no side effects, interactions or other safety considerations.
 The bands are inexpensive.
 And it can be used in combination with other treatments.